bleech/visual-regression-tests/readme.txt

 == Screenshots ==

-1. Start a test by toggling on Run Tests in the sidebar of your WordPress page or post.
+1. Review changes using the difference view and comparison slider.
-2. Get an overview of all running and paused tests.
+2. Get an overview of all past Test Runs, their Triggers and detected changes.
-3. Get an overview of your alerts.
-Review and resolve them one by one.
-4. The **difference view** merges the reference snapshot and the newly created screenshot.
-Differences between them are highlighted in red.
-5. In the **split view** you can compare two snapshots with a vertical slider.
-6. The **side by side view** displays two snapshots next to each other.
-7. Run unlimited manual tests.
+3. Manage all your registered Test pages.
+4. Activate Tests right within the editor.
+5. Specify multiple alert recipients for each Trigger.
+6. Run unlimited Manual Tests at any time (Pro Feature).

 == Changelog ==

+= 2.0.0 =
+* Introduced Runs
+* New Test Review experience
+* Automatic Tests on WordPress and plugin updates
+* Customizable notification recipients for each Trigger

 = 1.9.1 =
 * Fixed alerts pagination SQL query compatibility with MySQL 5.7 and lower.